cyanogilvie/reuri/doc/reuri.md

 :   Equivalent to calling **reuri::path** *op* ?*arg* ...? on the path portion of *uri*.

 **reuri** **normalize** *uri*
 :   Return a canonical representation of *uri*, as described in RFC3986.
+This includes
+    normalizing percent-encoding, converting scheme and host to lowercase, and preserving semantically significant trailing slashes in paths.

 **reuri::query** **get** *query* ?*param* ?**-default** *default*? ?**-index** *index*??
 :   Retrieve the value for the named *param* in the *query* part.
 If *param*